ZhangLab-DeepNeuroCogLab/MotionPerceiver/DATASET.md

 Please download RGB videos from the official [RGB+D 120](https://rose1.ntu.edu.sg/dataset/actionRecognition/) website.
 We select 10 action classes from the [RGB+D 120](https://rose1.ntu.edu.sg/dataset/actionRecognition/) dataset and apply a 7-to-3 ratio for dividing the data into training and testing splits.
 The details of the training and testing split are provided in [train_RGB.csv](Protocols/train_RGB.csv) and [test_RGB.csv](Protocols/test_RGB.csv).

-## Joint Videos
+## Joint Videos and Sequential Position Actor (SP) Videos

-We apply [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) to identify human body joints in the test set of our RGB videos.
+We apply [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) to generate our Joint and SP videos from the test set of our RGB videos.
-The model trained on [Halpe 26 keypoints](https://github.com/Fang-Haoshu/Halpe-FullBody) is used to generate our Joint videos.
+The model trained on [Halpe 26 keypoints](https://github.com/Fang-Haoshu/Halpe-FullBody) is employed for this generation process..

+Before generating Joint and SP videos, we need to complete the following three steps:

 a) To remove the RGB background from the videos, we perform the following two steps: